 To prevent stop/start cycling around the CO2 entry level, the start point is automatically programmed to ‘lower limit + 10%’.
 The stop signal is generated at the lower limit exactly.

 From an energy saving perspective, CO2 control makes a great contribution by preventing losses incurred through over-ventilation, without compromising on consistency of good indoor air quality.

-The potential of CO2 sensors and demand controlled ventilation for operational energy savings is considerable..
-The highest payback can be expected in auditoriums, schools, meeting rooms, shopping centres and other spaces in which occupancy is variable and unpredictable and in areas with high utility rates.
+The potential of CO2 sensors and demand controlled ventilation for operational energy savings is considerable.
+The highest benefit can be expected in school classrooms, seminar rooms, meeting rooms and other spaces in which occupancy is variable.

 Alternatively, it may be desirable to have a programmed level of ‘base’ ventilation.
 The PIR signal (to confirm that people have entered the room) is then used to switch the heat recovery ventilation unit up to full throughput.
 Once the last person has left, the over-run period counts off, followed by reversion to base load.

 AirMaster heat recovery ventilation units can be used to monitor and control relative humidity (RH).
 This can be achieved with AirMaster hydrostats, which have a humidity measuring element of stabilised synthetic gauze.
 The measured variable is fibre length, which is proportional to the surrounding RH.
 Hydrostats can be used with either minimum or maximum settings, with accurate operation within the range 25 – 95% RH.

 Hydrostats are suited to systems designed to have a base level of ventilation, with the ‘dehumidify’ signal being used to take the heat recovery ventilation unit to full power.
 This combination works well in facilities such as sports and leisure centres.